-Although the COVID-19 pandemic did not have a material adverse impact on our financial results for the three and six months ended June 30, 2020, the rapidly changing market and economic conditions caused by the COVID-19 pandemic has disrupted the businesses of many of our clients.
-We began seeing the impact of the pandemic on our results at the end of the first quarter, when we began to experience a reduction in the growth rate of GSV and revenue.
-This trend continued into the beginning of the second quarter, driven by spend contraction by many of our clients, as the COVID-19 pandemic continued to disrupt the businesses of many of our clients.
-These trends stabilized in the second half of the second quarter, but they contributed to a reduction in the growth rate of GSV and revenue in the second quarter.
-At the same time, we saw an increase in client acquisition that was driven by an acceleration in the shift toward remote work, due in part to the COVID-19 pandemic and the execution of our strategic initiatives, which together contributed to an increase in revenue for the second quarter compared to what we anticipated when we reported first quarter earnings in early May 2020.
-This increase in client acquisition drove an increase in freelancer billings at the higher rates of our tiered service fee structure, which, in turn, drove increases in marketplace revenue and marketplace take rate.
-We derive a substantial portion of our GSV and revenue from small- and medium-sized businesses, and the pandemic and related effects have affected and continue to significantly affect demand for our products and services from these clients, although we expect that economic conditions have and may continue to affect spend from clients of all sizes.
+Although the COVID-19 pandemic did not have a material adverse impact on our financial results for the three and nine months ended September 30, 2020, the rapidly changing market and macroeconomic conditions caused by the COVID-19 pandemic has impacted the businesses of many of our clients.
+We derive a substantial portion of our GSV and revenue from small- and medium-sized businesses, and the pandemic and related effects have altered, and continue to alter, demand for our products and services from these clients, although we expect that macroeconomic conditions have and may continue to affect spend from clients of all sizes.

+We began seeing the impact of the pandemic on our results at the end of the first quarter, when we experienced a reduction in the growth rates of GSV and revenue.
+This trend continued into the beginning of the second quarter, driven by spend contraction by many of our clients, as the COVID-19 pandemic continued to disrupt their businesses.
+These trends stabilized in the second half of the second quarter, and then improved in the third quarter, contributing to an increase in the growth rates of GSV and revenue in the third quarter.
+Beginning in the second half of the second quarter, we also began to see an increase in client acquisition driven by an acceleration in the shift toward remote work, due in part to the COVID-19 pandemic and the execution of our strategic initiatives.
+This increase in client acquisition continued to accelerate in the third quarter and drove an increase in freelancer billings, which, in turn, drove an increase in marketplace revenue.

-In light of the COVID-19 pandemic and the global macroeconomic downturn and their effect on client spend on our platform, we continue to identify opportunities to prioritize our advertising and marketing efforts in order to reach those new and existing clients seeking to engage with remote freelancers due to the governmental restrictions related to the COVID-19 pandemic.
-In addition, we may also implement a reduction or elimination of certain fees normally charged to users or may implement other promotions in an effort to support those affected by the COVID-19 pandemic or those seeking to engage freelancers for the first time, and any such changes may result in a reduction in revenue.
+In light of the COVID-19 pandemic and the global macroeconomic downturn and their effect on client spend on our platform, we continue to identify opportunities to prioritize our advertising and marketing efforts in order to reach those new and existing clients seeking to engage with remote freelancers due to the COVID-19 pandemic and as companies shift to a remote work model.
 We are continuously evaluating the nature and extent to which the ongoing COVID-19 pandemic will continue to have on our business, operating results, and financial condition.

-While we have not incurred significant disruptions to our business thus far from the COVID-19 pandemic, at this time, we are unable to fully assess the aggregate impact it will have on our business due to various uncertainties, which include, but are not limited to, the duration of the pandemic, actions that may be taken by governmental authorities specific to the COVID-19 pandemic, the impact to the businesses of our clients, and other factors identified in Part II, Item 1A "Risk Factors" in this Quarterly Report, including the risk factor titled "Our business is experiencing, and is expected to continue to experience, an adverse impact from the ongoing COVID-19 pandemic."
+While we have not incurred significant disruptions to our business thus far from the COVID-19 pandemic, at this time, we are unable to fully assess the aggregate impact it will have on our business due to various uncertainties, which include, but are not limited to, the duration of the pandemic, its affect on the economy, its impact to the businesses of our clients, actions that may be taken by governmental authorities related to the pandemic, and other factors identified in Part II, Item 1A "Risk Factors" in this Quarterly Report, including the risk factor titled "Our business has experienced, and may continue to experience, an adverse impact from the ongoing COVID-19 pandemic."